Our long-term sustainability strategy

-To be the preferred choice for the future, we want to lead the beverage industry with respect to climate action and the demand for sustainable products.
-Our focus is on reducing the impact of our operations and the entire value chain we are a part of while at the same time delivering sustainable business growth.
+One year into the strategy of being THE PREFERRED CHOICE for the future – leading the beverage industry with respect to climate action and the demand for sustainable products – our focus continues to be on reducing the impact of our operations and products and the entire value chain we are a part of, while at the same time delivering sustainable business growth.

 - Our consumers & customers

 - Our people

 For each of these areas, we have defined 2025 and 2030 commitments complementing the short-term targets set in 2019.
 We aim for a substantial and industry-leading reduction in carbon emissions from the entire value chain, providing great tasting, healthy, nutritious and responsible products and at the same time enabling a deeply engrained safety and sustainability culture at our company.
 We monitor our performance closely and diligently to ensure progress and to make timely adjustments if needed.